-So that was it.
-I finished in 69 hours 17min, with 55hours 16min rolling time on the computer.
-Sleep totalled about 4 hours.
-At the finish the legs were a bit tired, the mind fatigued, and the event just a hazy recollection of moments.
+At the finish the legs felt only slightly tired, the mind definitely was a bit fatigued, and the event was just a hazy recollection of moments.
 The memories take a while to dig out of the haze but are now treasured.
 The Greenspeed road racer was excellent and PBP was, indeed, a great experience.
 I flukily timed everything except leaving Brest so that I got to see the whole route in daylight either on the way out or way in.
 I was very happy to finish well, and again, overall I thought it was quite a bit easier than I'd expected.
 I owe a lot of that good time to the comfort, aerodynamic efficiency and performance of the new trike.

 What did I do wrong?
 Not much I guess.
 The only thing I could have hoped for is a bit more sleep before the start.
 I could have also checked that derailleur cable before the ride.
 At worst I can complain that I was a little disappointed because my original PBP plans had included building another sleek and beautiful two wheeled recumbent for myself, and completing PBP on one of my own creations.
-That was the original reason I started building recumbents and I had already completed the 2,3,4 and 600km qualifying rides on my self-built recumbent bikes.
+That was the original reason I started building recumbents and I had already completed the 2, 3, 4 and 600km qualifying rides on my self-built recumbent bikes.
 I was sidetracked from this by Ian Sims' enthusiasm.
 He convinced me that a Greenspeed trike would make a fantastic choice for PBP.
-After a few rides on the new trike I thought the same.
-Perhaps even the best choice I thought.
-I'd let Ian Sims design and build me the best, most comfortable long-distance HPV in the world...
-I guess there wasn't any real harm in that, but one day I will get around to building that perfect two wheeled machine... 😳
+We discussed the options, design and he offered me a good deal on a new prototype model road racer.
+After a few rides on the new model trike I thought perhaps it was the best choice for PBP.
+I had let Ian Sims design and build me the best, most comfortable, always stable and fun to ride long-distance HPV in the world.
+I guess there wasn't any real harm in that.
+Apologies if that sounds like an advertisement for Greenspeed, but I do like the trike.
+I still have plans one day to build myself the perfect two-wheeled kilometreeating cousin of the Greenspeed though...